luk3thomas/librato-client/README.md

 ### Setup LibratoClient in your frontend application

 Now that we created a route we can add LibratoClient to our UI.
-Create the librato client somewhere near to the beginning of the page.

 ```javascript
 librato = new LibratoClient({